Skip to Content

 Tournament of Kings – © Erik Kabik/MGM Resorts

-Of course, everyone’s idea of what constitutes a “romantic activity in Las Vegas” is a little different.
-The items below are things that stick out, to us at least, as a fun couples activity.
+Of course, everyone’s idea of what constitutes a “romantic thing to do” is different.
+The items below are things that, to me at least, stand out as fun couples activities.

 Venetian Gondolas